CROS Hearing Solution BiCROS Hearing Solution

 So, how do CROS hearing aids work?
 In brief, in a CROS system, you wear hearing aids in both ears – even though you can’t hear in one ear.
 This means the sound detected by the hearing aid in the bad ear is transmitted straight to the aid in the good ear.
 This eliminates the ‘head shadow’ effect.

 So, how do BiCROS hearing aids work?
-In short, these work in a similar way to the CROS system apart from they are designed for those who have a hearing loss in their good ear too.
+In short, these work in a similar way to the CROS system, except that they are designed for those who have a hearing loss in their good ear, too.

-The hearing aid in your good ear will also be programmed for any amplification you may need by your audiologist.
+Your audiologist will also programme the hearing aid in your good ear for any amplification you may need.

 So, what hearing aid manufacturers offer these types of hearing loss solutions?
 The short answer here is that most of the main hearing aid brands do have these hearing solutions in their product portfolio.
 Usually, both these types of hearing aids start from around £795.